luizparente/logistic-regression/README.md

 The code proposed here is organized as follows:

-- Directory `src` contains the source code for this project.
+- Directory `src` is the root and contains the source code for this project.
-   - `requirements.txt` lists the requirements for the Python virtual environment necessary for the project.
-   - `BasicLeverageScoresSampler_BreastCancer.ipynb` provides experiments for `BasicLeverageScoresSampler` using the Breast Cancer Diagnosis Dataset.
+- Sub-directory `experiments` provides our experiments designed to benchmark the effectiveness of the randomized sampling algorithms studied in this work.
+- Sub-directory `optimized_sampling` provides a simplified implementation of the optimized sampling algorithm proposed in the aforementioned paper.
 - Sub-directory `regression` provides our "vanilla" implementation for the Logistic Regression algorithm.
-- Sub-directory `optimized_sampling` provides a simplified implementation of the optimized sampling algorithm proposed in the aforementioned paper.
 - Sub-directory `utilities` implements basic utilities for obtaining additional performance metrics for the models.

 ```
 src
+├── experiments
+│   └── BasicLeverageScoresSampler_BreastCancer.ipynb
+├── optimized_sampling
+│   └── BasicLeverageScoresSampler.py
 ├── regression
 │   └── SlowLogisticRegression.py
-├── optimized_sampling
-│   └── BasicLeverageScoresSampler.py
-├── utilities
+└── utilities
-│   └── Stopwatch.py
+    └── Stopwatch.py
-├── requirements.txt
-└── model_benchmarking.ipynb
 ```
 Further documentation on the particular implementations can be found in their corresponding directories.